ewilde/crane/README.md

 > Builds you into the pit of success

-We hate writing build scripts and continuous integration (ci) templates every time we start a new project.
+We hate writing build scripts and continuous integration (ci) templates every time we start a new project or when we work on a project that does not have them.
 I'm sure you do as well.
 This is where `crane`comes in.
-Invoke `crane` and it will build you a blank project with a build script and ci template ready to rock.
+Invoke `crane` and it can build you a blank project, complete with a build or you can get `crane` to assemble you a build on an existing project.
+No more messing around for hours on a build server!!

 #Installation
 To install crane, run the following command from the command line or from PowerShell: